bluenviron/mediamtx/README.md

    gst-launch-1.0 rtspclientsink name=s location=rtsp://localhost:8554/mystream filesrc location=file.mp4 ! qtdemux name=d d.video_0 ! queue ! s.sink_0 d.audio_0 ! queue ! s.sink_1
    ```

-   To publish from other hardware / software, take a look at the [Publish to the server](#publish-to-the-server) section.
+   To publish from other hardware / software, take a look at the [Publish to the server](#publish-to-the-server)section.

 2. Open the stream.
 For instance, you can open the stream with _VLC_: